 Concerns over the gilt market remain following last year’s disastrous flirtation with huge fiscal stimulus from the Truss government.
 The UK government is paying a higher interest rate to lenders (through gilts) compared to its peers partly due to the higher risk attached to the UK’s finances.
 If investors start to fear that the government may need to bail-out some banks, then there could be a run on gilts, and sterling could fall sharply in response.

-However, the larger hike on 21 June is calling into question our forecast.
+However, today’s larger hike is calling into question our forecast.
 The BoE recently admitted that its forecasts have not been performing well enough, and an external review of its processes may follow.
 It suggest that the MPC is no longer placing much emphasis on its analysis, and instead being forced to raise interest rates until the macroeconomic data worsens.
 Given that interest rates work with a significant lag, lengthened by developments in the mortgage market, it may mean that the MPC can no longer wait and allow inflation to fall back more gradually.

 This raises the risk of not only a recession, but a far more dangerous scenario.
 The BoE’s next Financial Stability Report (FSR) will be published on 12 July and will be crucial in deciding how higher interest rates can rise.
 If the FSR starts to flag stability risks, then the MPC must take note and factor this into their plans.
 However, if a clean bill of health is reported back, then this gives the MPC the runway it needs to raise rates to 6% as the market has priced, or even beyond.